 - dairy products, such as milk, cheese and yogurt

 - calcium-enriched soya milk

-- fish that are eaten with the bones (e.g. sardines).
+- fish that are eaten with the bones, for example sardines

-Vitamin D is needed for the body to absorb calcium, and is normally produced by the body when the skin is exposed to sunlight.
-However, it can also be obtained from food, especially from oily fish or supplements.
-Vitamin D is often added to soya milks and vegetable-based margarines.
-For many people, the most convenient way of getting enough vitamin D is to take supplements.
+Vitamin D can be obtained from some foods, especially from oily fish.
+Vitamin D is often added to soya milk and vegetable-based margarine.
+For many people, the easiest way of getting enough vitamin D is with supplements.

 Rest and exercise

 You should keep as fit and active as you can.
 This helps prevent osteoporosis, and may help to avoid weight gain and muscle weakness caused by the steroids.
 Weight-bearing exercise, such as walking or jogging, can strengthen bones and reduce the risk of osteoporosis.